BelalElshazly10/Secure-Backend-API/README.md

-# Secure Authentication & Cryptography API
+# Secure Authentication & Cryptography API (AQA System)

-A robust, security-first REST API built with Python and Flask.
+A robust, security-first REST API built with Python and Flask, serving as the backend for an Automated Quality Assurance (AQA) System.
 This project demonstrates defense-in-depth engineering principles, featuring stateless JWT authentication, cryptographic data protection, and active mitigations against brute-force and timing attacks.

 Developed as a 4th-Year Software Engineering Project.